 L-Teanine - A Supplement to Food for Brains and Mood

-L-theanine is a naturally found amino acid that has been shown in some studies to help improve energy levels and reduce stress.
+L-theanine is a naturally found amino acid that has been shown in some studies to help with energy levels and stress.

 Its effects have been beneficial for thousands of years in Chinese medicine, as well as the latest scientific and clinical research.
 (Sources at the bottom)